Can you relate to any of these situations?

 Q: What should I expect after Breathwork?

 A: Do not plan any activity the night of a one-day retreat, and don’t make any plans for the next day.
-You’ll experience a big energy shift, and you may need extra sleep and time to rest before going back into normal social consciousness.
+You’ll experience a big energy shift.
+You may need extra sleep and time to rest before going back into normal social consciousness.
 It’s a bit like out-patient surgery.
 You need to give yourself time to recuperate and adjust.
 You’ll integrate the higher level of consciousness better if you allow yourself quiet time after returning home.

 BREATHWORK HEALING STORIES